NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/Game Mastery Guide/Seeking Accolades.md

 ---
 You never seemed to capture the attention of the crowds at the tavern as easily as this character did, so you worked hard to practice your showmanship.

-Add the [[Feats/Impressive Performance|Impressive Performance]] skill feat to your background options.
+Add the [[Impressive Performance|Impressive Performance]] skill feat to your background options.